shahlabs/ai-document-assistant-be/README.md

-This is a python project which uses flask and is backend to [https://github.com/shahlabs?tab=repositories ](https://github.com/shahlabs/ai-document-assistant) It uses OpenAI to get the summary of the email and answer the question related to document uploaded by user.
+This is a python project which uses flask and is backend to [ai-document-assistant-fe ](https://github.com/shahlabs/ai-document-assistant) It uses OpenAI to get the summary of the email and answer the question related to document uploaded by user.